 Mental Health First Aiders

-There are three mental health first Aiders within the School of Geography: Catherine Mills, Philippa Williams and Shazia Sadiq.
-They are able to administer mental health first aid to any person suffering with mental ill health within the School of Geography.
+Themental health first aider in the School of Geography is Shazia Sadiq.
+Mental Health First Aiders are able to administer mental health first aid to any person suffering with mental ill health within the School of Geography.
 Please do ask for help if you are struggling.

 Offers in depth and specialist advice on financial, practical and legal issues such as student finance, housing rights, immigration law and international student issues.
 It is a completely free and confidential service.

 Queen Mary students going through a tough time can now access free online support with Togetherall.
 Whether you’re struggling to sleep, feeling low, stressed or unable to cope, Big White Wall can help you get support, take control and feel better.
 You will have access to a 24/7 online community and professional support from trained counsellors.
 Togetherall provides a safe space online to get things off your chest, explore your feelings, get creative and learn how to self-manage your mental health and wellbeing.
 Togetherall is totally anonymous, so no one will know you’ve chosen to use it unless you tell them!

 Supports students in all aspects of career development - from finding work experience and graduate jobs to starting your own business, or pursuing further study.

 Provides guidance and support for students with disabilities and learning differences for example dyslexia and dyspraxia.

 Provided for all students living in the London Borough of Tower Hamlets.
 Students should register with the Globe Town surgery at the Student Health Centre at the beginning of term.
 Students living outside Tower Hamlets can be treated on campus in the event of an urgent medical situation.

 Gives you the opportunity to learn a language and so enhance your employment prospects.
 It can also help you with your studies if English is not your first language.
 Students can apply for language bursaries to take a non-credit bearing module in their second or third years.